 When it came to content that didn’t focus on the Coca-Cola brand, the Journey team’s understanding of what their audience wanted evolved quickly.

-The Journey team was also somewhat surprised to discover two-thirds of their readers were under the age of 34—with the largest subsegment between 18–25.
+The Journey team was also somewhat surprised to discover two-thirds of their readers were under the age of 34—with the largest subsegment between 18 and 25.
 Conveniently, that demographic aligns with the company’s business goals.

-“Clearly, we need to stay relevant to younger consumers around the world,” Moye adds.
+“Clearly, we need to stay relevant to younger consumers around the world,” Moye added.
 “Journey’s content needs to appeal to a millennial audience.”

 Inside the newsroom